jackson-nestelroad/battler/fxlang.md

 #### Expressions

-Notice above that the if statements above allowed branching based on expressions that produced boolean results.
+Notice that the if statements above allowed branching based on expressions that produced boolean results.
 The examples above are only a small subset of allowable expressions in fxlang.

 Defined formally, an **expression** is a syntactic entity that always produces a value based on one or more values and operations.